nojronatron/nojronatron.github.io/continuing-education/promises-promises.md

   .catch((err) => console.log('an error occurred:', err.message))
 ```

-> Look mo, no pyramids!
+> Look mom, no pyramids!

 Input arguments are callbacks, which can be written as arrow functions `(value)=>{return}`.